Who is Peter Mandelson, and why have his Epstein ties shaken the British establishment?

 Despite leaving in disgrace, he returned to the government the next year as trade secretary, before resigning again in 2001 over claims that he used his position to influence a British passport application from a wealthy donor.

 Mandelson then left the government for Brussels, serving as the European Union’s commissioner for trade from 2004 to 2008.
-He returned a third time to help revive the ailing government of Prime Minister Gordon Brown as it grappled with the fallout from the 2008 financial crisis, this time serving as business secretary.
+He returned a third time to help revive the ailing Brown government as it grappled with the fallout from the 2008 financial crisis, this time serving as business secretary.

 After Labour lost the 2010 general election, Mandelson spent more than a decade in the private sector.
 Last year, however, he was tapped by Prime Minister Keir Starmer for the role of British ambassador to the US.
 The decision was seen at the time as risky: Starmer wanted a political heavyweight to hold his own in the Washington of US President Donald Trump.
 So he traded Karen Pierce — a career diplomat seen as a safe pair of hands — for the more mercurial Mandelson.